jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2019.md

 use cases:
 aws DocumentDB cluster contains a write node and a read node. upsert and delete requests are sent to the write node. the data change is replicated to the read node.
 Query requests are sent to the read node.

-## reactive-based programming ##
+## reactive-based programming (stream programming)

-stream programming. inside a process, using a array|linked blocking queue. in a distributed system, use messaging queue.
+Inside a process, using a array|linked blocking queue.
+In a distributed system, use messaging queue.

 reactive model, reactive architecture design, messaging queue, distributed, auto scale and deploy independently, container orchestrator kubernetes (k8s)